rfmaynard/ScrollView/README.md

 ![](https://github.com/rfmaynard/ScrollView/blob/master/images/code1.png)

-**Step 2: **Initialize your buttons to listen for a trigger or event.
+** **Initialize your buttons to listen for a trigger or event.
 By having your buttons ‘listen’ for an event to occur, your application can do anything you tell it to within that instance!

 ![](https://github.com/rfmaynard/ScrollView/blob/master/images/code2.png)